tierrating/tierrating.github.io/docs/installation/providers/anilist.md

 2. Go to settings > Developer
 3. Create a new client
     * Name: Tierlist
-    * Redirect URL: https://tierlist.example.com (This should point your tierlist-ui container)
+    * Redirect URL: https://tierlist.example.com/auth/anilist (This should point your tierlist-ui container)
 4. Update the environment variables in the docker-compose.yml
     * ANILIST_CLIENT_ID
     * ANILIST_CLIENT_SECRET
     * ANILIST_REDIRECT_URL

 Only the administrator of the instance needs to do these steps.
-With this the authentication is set up for the whole instance.